 Skin and soft tissue infections

-- Likely organisms: Streptococcus pyogenes and Staphylococcus aureus
+- Likely organisms are Streptococcus pyogenes and Staphylococcus aureus

-- Assess severity of infection.
-Document in patient's notes presence of:
+- Assess severity of infection and document in patient's notes the presence of:

 - Heat / erythema / induration / swelling (indicates severe infection if any 2 of these signs present).